 I have some mystery numbers in my head.
-I am going to give you some hints about my number.
-Your challenge is to figure out the mystery number in each description.
+I will give you clues about my number.
+Figure out the mystery number in each description.
 Use n as a variable to stand for number.

-10) a number, multiply it by 2 then add 1 and the result is 11
+10) a number, multiply it by 2, then add 1, and the result is 11